drinkcor/IR/README.md

 IR
 ==

-Code for lab of IR course
+Code for labs of IR course